emilkloeden/pallets/About colors and schemes.md

 Source: [Introduction to the color wheel](https://careerfoundry.com/en/blog/ui-design/introduction-to-color-theory-and-color-palettes/#introduction-to-the-color-wheel)

+So, if we can manipulate hsl values we can do this by increasing the lightness level

 ## Tone

     Tone is the result of a color that has had both white and black added to it.
 In other words, tone refers to any hue that has been modified with the addition of grey—as long as the grey is purely neutral (only containing white and black).

 Source: [Introduction to the color wheel](https://careerfoundry.com/en/blog/ui-design/introduction-to-color-theory-and-color-palettes/#introduction-to-the-color-wheel)

+While one [resource](https://www.smashingmagazine.com/2010/02/color-theory-for-designers-part-2-understanding-concepts-and-terminology/) suggests tone is different to saturation, 0% saturation is grey and 100% represents the absence of grey, so I'd suggest the S in HSL would work should a scheme require the addition of tone.

 # Schemes